 Choosing fabric for bedding depends on the type of project you are working on and personal preference.
 Some common fabrics used for bedding include:

-When choosing fabric for beads, consider the weight, texture and color of the fabric in relation to your design.
+When choosing fabric for beads, consider the weight, texture, and color of the fabric in your design.
 Also, it’s important to make sure the fabric is compatible with the type of beads and beading techniques you plan to use.
 Experimenting with different fabrics can help you discover which ones work best for your specific projects.

 Considering Curtain Placement

 The location of your beaded curtain influences the type of beads you should choose.
 Consider the following factors: